Ndacyayisenga-droid/initializer-posts/LINKEDINPOST.md

 Building the POM is the other half: we start from a minimal `pom.xml` (group, artifact, version) and then add properties, dependency management, dependencies, and plugins.
 Here we use a **combination of two tools**: the Toolbox provides the **edit session** (create, commit, rollback), while the actual POM editing API comes from **[domtrip](https://github.com/maveniverse/domtrip)**.
 The Toolbox uses domtrip under the hood: the callback you pass to `editPom` receives a `PomEditor`, which is a class from **domtrip-maven** (the Maven-specific part of domtrip).
 So if you need to edit XML in general, domtrip can help; for Maven POMs and Maven-specific operations, **domtrip-maven** is the right fit.

 We create a session with `toolboxCommando.createEditSession(pomFile)` and pass one or more editors to `editPom`.
 Each editor receives a `PomEditor` (from domtrip-maven) and can set packaging, update properties, insert elements, add dependencies, and configure plugins.
-The following sample inlines the logic that in our codebase lives in private methods `addDependencyManagement` and `addDependencies`, and shows a single plugin for brevity—so you can see how the Toolbox (and domtrip-maven) is used step by step:

 ```java
 try (ToolboxCommando.EditSession editSession = toolboxCommando.createEditSession(pomFile)) {